This is a pre-order for a lovely design by Merike Saarniit + your choice between two brand-new colorways by The Unique Sheep, dyed in special yarns!

 And the Stellina?
 Ah!

 Stellina is a non-metal fiber.
-You will have either a silver-toned fiber or a goldtone version, depending on which colorway you choose (more on that below).
+You will have a silver-toned fiber, depending on which colorway you choose (more on that below).
 These shiny fibers mirror the 2 plies in a perfect twist.

 So you will have a lovely sparkle to your knitted fabric, which stands elegantly against the dyed colorways, without looking garish or overwhelming the whole.